A workflow diagram is a visual representation of a series of actions defining a specific job or, more generically, how a work should be done.

 Manage your workflows easily!

-Try Pipefy!
-We help companies keep organised and more productive by running their processes and day-by-day routines on an easy and intuitive workflow management tool, making them leave in the past inefficient manual forms, spreadsheets and email threads.
+Pipefy helps companies stay organized and more productive by running their processes and day-by-day routines on an easy and intuitive workflow management tool, allowing them to leave the past inefficient manual forms, spreadsheets, and email threads.

 Our pre-designed templates will make your life easier by offering models based on the market’s best practices for common business processes.